StefanoCutri/rn_modern_nft/README.md

 - Run expo start to start the Expo development server.
 - Follow the instructions in the terminal to run the app on an emulator or physical device.

+Or you can download from the showcase in: https://rn-nft-landing-page.vercel.app/

 ## Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for new features, please create an issue or submit a pull request.